 Staff are in a unique position to talk to the child, to help and to provide a safe haven.
 They are encouraged to take the issue of abuse seriously and are aware that they should not assume a colleague or another professional would take action and share information that might be critical in keeping children safe.
 They have a professional responsibility to share information with other relevant agencies where necessary to safeguard and promote the welfare of children immediately.
-(See Section on - Information Sharing.)
+(See 'Data Protection and Information Sharing' under Related Policies section.)
 Staff are reminded not to try to handle issues on their own.
 They should report them to the DSL or Deputy DSLs immediately.
 Staff know that they will be helped to deal with their own feelings and anxieties.